-- The Scottish Government's 2020 vision and Quality Strategy with a commitment to care as close to home as possible and the need for equitable access to high quality healthcare services for all patients regardless of personal characteristics such as gender, ethnicity, geographic location or socio-economic status (ref x 2) - The 'Greenaway Report', on the shape of training in the UK with an increased emphasis on training for more generalist roles and blurring the boundaries of care provision from the traditional primary /secondary care, and social care interfaces (ref) - An increasing elderly frail population, particularly in rural areas (ref) - The Accounts Commission report 'Reshaping Care for Older People', which emphasises the need to focus on avoiding hospital admissions and transfer of care into community settings (ref) - The National Audit Office's report on managing admissions to hospital with the emphasis on making sure patients are treated in the most appropriate setting and in a timely manner to take the pressure off emergency hospital admissions (ref) - A need to provide a clinical governance structure to manage risk in 'no-bypass hospitals' (ref) - The potential to develop an acute care credential for GPs working in remote and rural setting as fore-grounded in the GMC's recent consultation (ref) - A recognition of the need for team drills and training solutions provided in localities to enhance resilience and reduce skills decay (ref) - New training resources such as BASICS e-resources, the mobile skills unit, the newly implemented 'no-bypass hospital course' for GPs - The vulnerability of remote and rural services requiring novel and integrated options for service delivery using a team approach - The under-used potential of the community hospital as a training environment - Recruitment and retention challenges for medical and other clinical staff
+- The Scottish Government's 2020 vision and Quality Strategy with a commitment to care as close to home as possible and the need for equitable access to high quality healthcare services for all patients regardless of personal characteristics such as gender, ethnicity, geographic location or socio-economic status (ref x 2) - The 'Greenaway Report', on the shape of training in the UK with an increased emphasis on training for more generalist roles and blurring the boundaries of care provision from the traditional primary /secondary care, and social care interfaces (ref) - An increasing elderly frail population, particularly in rural areas (ref) - The Accounts Commission report 'Reshaping Care for Older People', which emphasises the need to focus on avoiding hospital admissions and transfer of care into community settings (ref) - The National Audit Office's report on managing admissions to hospital with the emphasis on making sure patients are treated in the most appropriate setting and in a timely manner to take the pressure off emergency hospital admissions (ref) - A need to provide a clinical governance structure to manage risk in 'no-bypass hospitals' (ref) - The potential to develop an acute care credential for GPs working in remote and rural setting as fore grounded in the GMC's recent consultation (ref) - A recognition of the need for team drills and training solutions provided in localities to enhance resilience and reduce skills decay (ref) - New training resources such as BASICS e-resources, the mobile skills unit, the newly implemented 'no-bypass hospital course' for GPs - The vulnerability of remote and rural services requiring novel and integrated options for service delivery using a team approach - The under-used potential of the community hospital as a training environment - Recruitment and retention challenges for medical and other clinical staff

 The fellowship is aimed at recently qualified GPs who are offered a further year of training in rural medicine.
 As a hospital based rural fellow, the frequent exposure to acute situations and managing the first few hours of acute illness in a supportive, yet isolated, environment allows for hands-on involvement and responsibility to allow skills and confidence in managing such cases to evolve at a rapid rate.
-It may also be attractive to GPs who wish to change role into a more intermediate care environment later in their career.

-Such a training opportunity enables the rural fellow to be confident to work thereafter in hospital based GP-led intermediate care post, and also provides an excellent opportunity to gain acute skills that would be transferable to working in general practice in any isolated rural location within Scotland.
+Such a training opportunity enables the rural fellow to be confident to work thereafter in hospital based GP-led intermediate care posts, and provides an excellent opportunity to gain acute skills that would be transferable to working in general practice in any isolated rural location within Scotland.

-The acute care fellowship is currently offered in Skye (Broadford), Orkney (Balfour Hospital), Moray (Dr Gray's Hospital, Elgin), Caithness, Galloway (Stranraer) and the Western Isles (Stornoway).
+The acute care fellowship has been offered in Skye (Broadford), Orkney (Balfour Hospital), Moray (Dr Gray's Hospital, Elgin), Caithness, Galloway (Stranraer) and the Western Isles (Stornoway).
 There is a hybrid scheme in Cowal (Dunoon).